The Real Housewives of New Jersey season 2

 The second season of The Real Housewives of New Jersey, an American reality television series, was broadcast on Bravo.
 It aired from May 3, 2010 until September 6, 2010, and was primarily filmed in Franklin Lakes, New Jersey.
 Its executive producers are Rebecca Toth Diefenbach, Valerie Haselton, Lucilla D'Agostino, Jim Fraenkel, Omid Kahangi, Caroline Self, Tess Gamboa Meyers and Andy Cohen.

-The Real Housewives of New Jersey focuses on the lives of Teresa Giudice, Jacqueline Laurita, Caroline Manzo, Dina Manzo and Danielle Staub.
+The Real Housewives of New Jersey focuses on the lives of Dina Manzo, Teresa Giudice, Jacqueline Laurita, Caroline Manzo and Danielle Staub.
 It consisted of eighteen episodes.

+This season marked the final regular appearance of Danielle Staub.
+It also marked the first departure of Dina Manzo.
+She eventually returned for the show’s 6th season.

 Production and crew

 With the success of the first season averaging 2.55 million total viewers, Bravo announced the renewal of the second season on October 6, 2009.
 The season premiere "Water Under the Table" was aired on May 10, 2010, while the sixteenth episode "The Heads of Family Will Roll" served as the season finale, and was aired on August 23, 2010.
 It was followed by a two-part reunion which marked the conclusion of the season and was broadcast on August 30 and September 6, 2010.
 Rebecca Toth Diefenbach, Valerie Haselton, Lucilla D'Agostino, Jim Fraenkel, Omid Kahangi, Caroline Self, Tess Gamboa Meyers and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Sirens Media.